September is recognized as Pain Awareness Month to better educate those who deal with pain on a regular basis.

 Resolving the addiction itself is just the tip of the iceberg.
 We then need to get to the root of the problem and heal the pain that is resulting in mental health conditions like anxiety and depression.

-Sure, many people might be susceptible to these issues, but there are ways to manage symptoms in a holistic way such as relying on the body’s natural opioids to ease the pain and enjoy life.
+Sure, many people might be susceptible to these issues, but there are holistic ways to manage symptoms through alternative pain relief such as relying on the body’s natural opioids.

 Often the depths of our pain that has built up over the years can seem totally unmanageable.
 Understanding that pain, especially pain that others cannot perceive like emotional pain, is very real and perfectly normal is the first step to healing.